For Professionals

 Identification for Administrators

-The National Center on DeafBlindness produced this guide to administrators on identifying your students who may be DeafBlind.
+The National Center on Deafblindness provides guidance for administrators on identifying students who may be DeafBlind for the Child Count.

 View the Administrator's Guide